-The operation of the continuity of ownership test is modified by Subdivision 707-B of ITAA 1997.
-Firstly, the loss year is modified so that it starts from when the loss was transferred to the head company (however, subsection 707-140(2) of ITAA 1997 provides that the head company is not prevented from utilising the loss for the income year in which the transfer occurs).
-Secondly, in determining whether a head company can use a loss transferred to it after passing the continuity of ownership and control tests, changes in ownership of a loss company before it joined the consolidated group are recognised.
-See section 707-210 of ITAA 1997.
+The operation of the continuity of ownership test is modified by Subdivision 707-B of the ITAA 1997.
+Firstly, the loss year is modified so that it starts from when the loss was transferred to the head company (however, subsection 707-140(2) of the ITAA 1997 provides that the head company is not prevented from utilising the loss for the income year in which the transfer occurs).
+Secondly, in determining whether a head company can utilise a net capital loss transferred to it after passing the continuity of ownership and control tests, changes in ownership of a loss company before it joined the consolidated group are recognised.
+See section 707-210 of the ITAA 1997.

 Net capital losses generated by a consolidated group - group losses - are effectively utilised before transferred net capital losses.
-See paragraph 707-310(3)(b) of ITAA 1997.
+See paragraph 707-310(3)(b) of the ITAA 1997.